Game Preview: Iowa Wild at Colorado Eagles

 TEAM NOTES

-SERIES LEADER: Defenseman Dakota Mermis leads Iowa skaters in several statistics in the all-time series against the Eagles...
-Mermis leads Iowa skaters in assists (5) and points (6)...
-Mermis also leads the Wild in all-time penalty minutes against Colorado (23)
+VISITING COLORADO: Prior to Friday's win over the Eagles, the Wild had lost four consecutive games in regulation when visiting Colorado...
+Iowa's only previous win at Colorado came in a 3-2 shootout victory on Dec.
+1, 2018

-THREE OR FEWER: Iowa's goaltenders have not allowed more than three goals in eight straight games...
-The Wild are 3-4-0-1 over that span...
-Iowa has scored one goal in four consecutive games
+THREE OR FEWER: Iowa's goaltenders have not allowed more than three goals in nine straight games...
+The Wild are 4-4-0-1 over that span...
+Iowa snapped a four-game losing streak and a four-game streak of scoring only one goal in Friday's win...
+Iowa is undefeated in the five games in which the team has scored four or more goals this season

-DWYER PROMOTED: The Minnesota Wild announced Patrick Dwyer's promotion to assistant coach on Nov.
-28...
-Dwyer joined several former Iowa Wild coaches who moved up to Minnesota...
-John Torchetti, Frédéric Chabot, and Brett McLean each coached in Minnesota after working in Iowa
+POWER-PLAY GOALS: Iowa scored twice on the power play on Friday...
+Iowa has won each of the last six games in which the team has scored twice on the power play

 For more information on Iowa Wild hockey, please visitâ¯www.iowawild.com.
 Fans can purchase single-game tickets through the team's website at www.iowawild.com.
 Group tickets (10 or more), suites, Wild 365 memberships or premium tickets can be purchased by contacting the Iowa Wild Ticket Department at 515-564-8700 orâ¯tickets@iowawild.com.
 Season tickets for 2023-24 are on sale now.
 Fans can purchase season tickets for the upcoming season atâ¯https://www.iowawild.com/wild-365.